The 12 Best U.S. Cities Every Traveler Should See

 New Orleans, Louisiana

 There are few better comeback stories than that of New Orleans, Louisiana.
 In 2005, the city was devastated by Hurricane Katrina, but now, the Big Easy consistently ranks as one of the best places to visit for a vacation.
-U.S. News & World Report ranked it not only as the best place to visit in February (when it's gearing up for Mardi Gras), but also one of the best foodie destinations in the country.
+U.S. News & World Report ranked it not only as the best place to visit in February (when it's gearing up for Mardi Gras), but also as another one of the best foodie destinations.
 So, get ready to dig into some po' boy sandwiches and beignets.

 "They love to dress up and party in New Orleans, so throw on a wig and mask and go to the French Quarter and Marigny for some of the greatest cuisine in the city," Bowley says.
 "Grab a to-go cup of handmade drinks from one of the city's top bars and listen to some of New Orleans' best live music."